prakashgour/traders/README.md

 # Traders
-This is an application to maintain trading records for a trader.
+This is an application to maintain trading records for a trader.....!